 Where to eat?

-To taste the famous Pulpo a Feira and/or a good Galician beef steak, we recommend Mesón do Pulpo (Calle de Vista Alegre, 57).
-Another good option, especially if you accompany the weather, is pulpería O Tangueiro, located on the outskirts of Santiago next to the French road has free swimming pool and spectacular views of Mount do Gozo.
+To taste the famous Octopus a Feira and/or a good Galician beef steak we recommend Restaurante Don Manuel.
+Another good option, especially if the weather is good, is the pulpería O Tangueiro, located on the outskirts of Santiago and an obligatory stop for many pilgrims.

-Tita (Rúa Nova, 46) has the best tortilla in Santiago.
-For its part, the restaurant Orella (Rúa da Raíña, 21) is a good, pretty and cheap place where, as we can see its name, they put some incredible pork ear tapas.
-Other recommended places are bar Orense (Rúa da Raíña, 25) with one of the best coffee liqueurs in the capital and cuncas of wine at only 50 cents.
+For tapas, the bar La Tita (Rúa Nova, 46) has the best omelette in Santiago.
+On the other hand, the restaurant A Orella (Rúa da Raíña, 21) is a good, nice and cheap place where, as its name suggests, they put incredible pig’s ear tapas.
+Other recommended places are Bar Orense (Rúa da Raíña, 25) with one of the best coffee liqueurs in the capital, and wine bars at only 50 cents.

-To enjoy Santiago’s nightlife, the Casa das Crechas bar offers good live music and magnificent decoration.
-Pub Momo (Rúa da Virxe da Cerca, 23) has three different rooms where you can party or have a more relaxed drink.
-Another good option is A Gramola with its typical Celtic live music.
-To be informed of cultural activities do not forget to take a look at the agenda Compostela.oxe with a comprehensive summary of all events that are organized daily.
+To enjoy Santiago’s nightlife, the Casa das Crechas bar offers good live music and a magnificent decoration.
+The Pub Momo (Rúa da Virxe da Cerca, 23) has three different rooms where you can go out to party or have a more relaxed drink.
+Another good option is A Gramola with its typical live Celtic music.
+To be informed about the cultural activities, don’t forget to take a look at the Compostela Hoxe agenda with a broad summary of all the events that are organised daily.

-If you’ve come this far, you’ll have noticed that Santiago has many places and experiences to discover for those who visit.
-Whether you are a pilgrim or just passing through Galicia, this is an essential visit that you will surely enjoy.
+If you have come this far, you will have already realised that Santiago has many places and experiences to discover for those who visit it.
+Whether you are a pilgrim or just passing through Galicia, this is an essential visit that you are sure to enjoy.

-Do you know other sites that are not included in this article?
+Do you know other places that are not included in this article?
 Don’t forget to leave us a comment with your recommendations.